 1. Random blogs who post they have the best ‘tips’ for first timers, with incorrect information

 It’s amazing to me how many people post blogs offering advice on a Walt Disney World vacation and then give information that is just plain wrong.
 I have had countless messages about the Disney Dining Plan or the how to pre-pay for Genie before you arrive in Walt Disney World.
 This information is simply not true and quite confusing for first timers!

 2. ‘Win a Free Trip to Disney’

 This one is really annoying and very easy to fall for.
 There are a ton of ‘fake’ Disney Facebook groups and pages offering free tickets, free trips and free merchandise.
 I have stumbled on these when I see my friends ‘sharing the post for a chance to win’.
 How do you know which pages are real?
-The real page will always have a blue check mark on it – meaning it’s verified.
+The real page will have a blue check mark on it – meaning it’s verified.
+It also won’t be riddled with spelling mistakes and bad grammer.
 Once you know what you’re looking for – these scammers are easier to spot than you think.